leonmavr/dots/README.md

 # dotfiles
 This is the master branch and its contents should be minimum.
-Dotfiles for each setup are provided in the other branches.
+Master contains only files that should work on any OS and window manager/DE.
+Currently the only config I'm planning to make universal is vim.
+Dotfiles for each setup are provided in other branches.
 They can be copied assuming that this repository is the home directory.
-Screenshots, workflows and instructions are also provided
+Screenshots, workflows and instructions are also provided.